wistia/assignment_ex/README.md

 ## Using your own cache implementation

 `Assignment.CacheBehaviour` defines the cache interface.
 You can use this to use your own caching backend (to add key expiration for example).
+You can then pass the cache module and initial state via the `:cache` option with a value like `{MyCacheMod, state}`